epfl-systemf/grattlesnake-lang/grattlesnake-lang-doc.md

 If: `if cond { ... } else { ... }`

-The else branch is optional. `else if` are supported.
+The else branch is optional. `else if` clauses are supported.

 `if` can be used for pattern matching on datatypes: